 3. Copy Constructor

 A copy constructor creates a new object as a copy of an existing object.
-Java does not provide a built-in copy constructor, but you can create one manually.
+But Java does not provide a built-in copy constructor, but you can create one manually.

 Example: Copy Constructor